fanliustc/Awesome-Composed-Multi-modal-Retrieval/README.md

  ### (6) Composed Sketch-based Image Retrieval

+Composed Sketch-Text Image Retrieval aims to improve the accuracy and relevance of image retrieval by integrating sketch-based and textual inputs.
+This approach leverages sketches to capture object shapes and structures, while textual descriptions provide complementary details such as color, material, and texture.
+By combining coarse structural information with fine-grained attributes, it enables more expressive and flexible querying, especially useful when users lack a specific reference image.

 | Dataset | Year |    Paper Title     |   Code/Project                                                 |
 |:----:|:----:|-----------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|
 | ShoeV2, ChairV2 | 2016 | [Sketch Me That Shoe](https://ieeexplore.ieee.org/document/7780462) |   -|